Report wildlife observations

 When reporting a wildlife observation, please provide your name and email, so a WDFW biologist can confirm your observation, if needed.
 Your name and contact information will not be displayed on the WDFW website but this information is a public record once you provide it, and may be subject to public records requests.
 See WDFW Privacy Webpage for further details.

-WDFW seeks to understand and respond to the diseases that affect the health of wildlife of our state.
+WDFW seeks to understand, monitor and respond to diseases, injuries, and other conditions that affect the health of wildlife in our state.
 You can help by reporting sick, injured or dead wildlife.
-Learn more about Washington wildlife health issues.
+Learn more about Washington wildlife diseases and health issues.

 Report sick or dead bats